Third Man Records: History

+Physical locations

-Nashville location
+Nashville

-The label's headquarters is located in a less prosperous neighborhood, which is home to the city's largest homeless shelter, a transitional housing and recuperation center, and an affordable healthcare clinic.
+The label's headquarters is located in a less prosperous neighborhood which is home to the Nashville Rescue Mission, the largest homeless shelter in the city; a transitional housing and recuperation center, and an affordable healthcare clinic.
 White's presence has raised the area's prominence, motivating the city and business owners to rezone the area with more commercial ventures, including multiple mixed-use developments, a Ritz Carlton Hotel, and a members' club.
 White opposes the idea, calling the environment "a solid neighborhood [where] everyone looks out for each other."
 The location is organized around five dedicated sections: the record store, a "novelties lounge", the label's offices and distribution center, a live venue and bar (The Blue Room), and a darkroom/photo studio.

 The Novelties Lounge, located within the record store, debuted on November 23, 2012.
 The space contains a collection of vintage novelty machines.
 "Among the attractions in the new wing is a Scopitone machine—a video jukebox using 16mm film that had its greatest prominence in the 1960s.
 Third Man has loaded their Scopitone with 36 videos from the label catalog, and bill it as 'the world's ONLY Scopitone machine fully loaded with modern music.'
 Other highlights include a "Wax-O-Matic machine", which makes bright red wax molds of White's Airline guitar, and a full-color photo booth."
 On April 20, 2013, in celebration of Jack White's role as Record Store Day Ambassador, The Third Man Recording Booth, "a refurbished 1947 Voice-o-Graph machine that can record up to two minutes audio and press it onto 6-inch phonograph discs" was introduced as an addition to the Novelties Lounge.
 This voice-o-graph was used in the creating of Apple's 2014 holiday ad as shown in the behind the scene video.
 In August 2017, Third Man celebrated the total solar eclipse happening event "Occulting the Sunn", in Nashville.

-Detroit location
+Detroit

 In 2015, White partnered with Shinola—a lifestyle brand most known as a watch manufacturer—to open a retail location in Detroit.
 Third Man opened its first branch location at the former Willy's Overland Motorland Company in Detroit's Cass Corridor by Record Store Day's Black Friday event on November 27, 2015.